 You may love tomatoes, but if you don't have a spot that gets at least 6 to 8 hours of sunlight, you won't have much luck growing them.
 It's a basic—and sometimes frustrating—fact of gardening: You'll waste time, money, and effort trying to grow sun-loving plants in shady spaces.

 Do this instead: If your yard is on the shady side, consider growing sun-loving plants in containers and placing them in whatever sunny patch is available, whether that's a patio, balcony, or driveway.
 Just use as many pots as you need to create the garden you want.
 (Visit our Container Gardening section for lots of helpful tips.)
 Another option is to choose vegetables and herbs that tolerate partial shade, like lettuce, kale, Swiss chard, spinach, parsley, and thyme.
 Check the tag that comes with each Bonnie Plant® to see how much sunlight it needs.

 6. Crowding your plants

 As a new gardener, it's tempting to try to grow lots of plants in your garden to maximize your harvest—and besides, those little plants look so lonely with no friends around them.
 Here's the thing, though: Small plants will grow bigger, and as they do, they're going to need more space.
 Too many plants crowded in a small area means they're going to have to compete for water and nutrients, jeopardizing the health of the entire garden.
 Plus, if there isn't enough air circulation between plants, any diseases that come along will have an easier time spreading.

-Do this instead: Follow the recommended spacing found on each Bonnie Plants® plant tag, on the plant variety pages in the Vegetables and Herbs sections of our website, or on our Homegrown with Bonnie Plants app (your choice).
-And don’t worry—your plants won’t look little or lonely for long.
+Do this instead: Follow the recommended spacing found on each Bonnie Plants® plant tag, on the plant variety pages in the vegetables and vegetables sections of our website, or on our Homegrown with Bonnie Plants app (your choice).
+And don't worry—your plants won't look little or lonely for long.